vanavreddy/Parallel_Compute_Engine/README.md

     $ conda activate node_env
     $ npm install -g  @shoops/epi-hiper-validator
     $ conda deactivate

-    # Install FZF fuzzy finder in the base conda environment

-    $ conda install -n base fzf
    ```

 ## 2. Set up the Environment file

-On the top level of the directory, change the environment.sh file to reflect the local paths and slurm condiguration specific for that cluster, e.g., rivanna or anvil.
-The changes may also include conda paths, path to pipeline cache directory and calibration setup files.
+On the top level of the directory, change the environment.sh file to reflect
+the local paths and slurm condiguration specific for that cluster, e.g., rivanna or anvil.
+The changes may also include conda paths, path to pipeline cache
+directory and calibration setup files.

-We have provided template environment files for specific clusters in the cluster_template_files directory.
-Copy the appropriate files to the top level and make changes as needed.
+We have provided template environment files for specific clusters in the
+cluster_template_files directory.
+Copy the appropriate files to the top
+level and make changes as needed.

 ## 3. Install epihiper_setup_utils and mackenzie